Henry B. Mattingly: The First Day

 On the morning of 19 September, Brannan received word that Rebel cavalry from Forrest's Cavalry Corps had been separated from the main enemy body in the woods between Reed's Bridge and Alexander's Bridge Roads.
 Mattingly and his messmates received the word to fall in while they were still making their coffee and were a little disgruntled at having to eat on the move.
 As the 2nd Brigade moved forward to contact, the 10th in the second line was shifted to the extreme left of the brigade where it drove off Davidson's Cavalry Brigade of Pegram's Division under Forrest.
 The brigade was soon attacked by infantry from Walker's Reserve Corps.
 On the right of the brigade, the 74th Indiana found its right being outflanked by Rebels.
-Croxton pulled Mattingly's regiment from the other end of the brigade line at the double-quick to ahore up his right.
+Croxton pulled Mattingly's regiment from the other end of the brigade line at the double-quick to shore up his right.
 The 10th passed through and behind the 74th and face perpendicular to the original line catching the Rebels in the right flank and stopping them.
 The 74th regrouped and took the end of the right flank so that the brigade now formed an "L" shape in the woods with the 10th, 14th Ohio, and 74th in the stem and the 4th Kentucky and 10th Indian in the foot.
 In this position, the brigade fought fiercely resisting all Rebel attempts to shift it until they ran out of ammunition just before noon.
 BGEN John King's brigade of U.S. Army regulars relieved them.